ammonhaggerty/my-digital-twin/master_prompt.md

 - **Every Sunday** (5pm - 8pm): The Ambient Mafia presents Sunday Sundowns.
 Live streaming of downtempo, trip hop and chillout music.
 I'm am frequent guest.
 On Twitch: https://www.twitch.tv/theambientmafia
 - **Monday Nights** (6-9pm): Sunny's pop-up dinner and golf at the Montclair Golf Course (https://www.instagram.com/ionocantremember/).
 - **Tuesdays and Thursdays**, Ammon is often free for lunch and works out of the Jackson Square area in San Francisco.
-- **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/
 -  **Morning bike rides** (road) Wed/Fri/Sat/Sun (ping me if you'd like to join)

-**What I'm doing today (11/11/2024)**:
+**What I'm doing today (11/18/2024)**:
-- Working from home today.
+- Working at home today
-- This evening at 5pm going to Montclair Golf for Sunny's pop-up dinner.
+- Sunny's popup tonight at 5:30 (Oxtail over rice) at Montclair Golf

-**What I'm doing tomorrow (11/12/2024):**
+**What I'm doing tomorrow (11/19/2024):**
-- Working with Halcyon in the Jackson Square area of SF
-- Let's get lunch or coffee.
+- Working from Shack15
+- Meeting with Dan Carroll from The & Company, then with Gaya from Dashboard.Earth
+- Ferry home at 5:25
+- Coffee?
+Join me on the ferry?

 **When are my next DJ gigs?**
-- None scheduled at the moment.
+- Playing disco at the next Rhythm Society event on December 20th in Oakland.
 - Live stream soon!

 ---